HandBrake/HandBrake-docs/source/docs/en/1.8.0/contributing/contribute.markdown

 ## Conduct

-First and foremost, familiarize yourself with the project's [Code of Conduct](https://github.com/HandBrake/HandBrake/blob/master/CODE_OF_CONDUCT.md) and [Community Forum Rules](https://forum.handbrake.fr/app.php/rules).
+First and foremost, familiarize yourself with the project's [Code of Conduct](https://github.com/HandBrake/HandBrake/blob/master/CODE_OF_CONDUCT.md).
 The HandBrake Team expects all contributors to conduct themselves accordingly.

 ## Communication